mkarlovc/gcentralization/ReadMe.txt

         experimental SNAP components, still in development
   examples:
         small sample applications that demonstrate SNAP functionality
-  tutorials:
-        simple programs, demonstrating use of various classes
   glib-core:
         STL-like library that implements basic data structures, like vectors (TVec), hash-tables (THash) and strings (TStr), provides serialization and so on
-  test:
-        unit tests for various classes
   doxygen:
         SNAP reference manuals